key4hep/k4MarlinWrapper/doc/starterkit/k4MarlinWrapperCLIC/howtoMultithread.md

 from Configurables import (HiveWhiteBoard, HiveSlimEventLoopMgr, AvalancheSchedulerSvc)
 ```

-These 3 components need to be configued to adapt the level of parallelism to the sequence, algorithms and hardware to be used.
+These 3 components need to be configured to adapt the level of parallelism to the sequence, algorithms and hardware to be used.

 - Event Data Service: `HiveWhiteBoard`
   + *EventSlots*: Number of events that may run in parallel, each with its own EventStore